Bachelor of Science in Sociology Online

 Review the topics of our sociology courses

-For the B.S. in Sociology online, the curriculum is comprised of 120 credit hours, including 44-47 credit hours of Northwest Core (general education) courses, four credit hours of Institutional Requirements courses, 36 credit hours of major coursework, six credit hours of sociology electives, minor coursework, and as many credit hours of general elective courses as needed to fulfill the 120 credit hour degree requirement.
+For the online sociology bachelor’s degree program, the curriculum is comprised of 120 credit hours, including 44-47 credit hours of Northwest Core (general education) courses, four credit hours of Institutional Requirements courses, 36 credit hours of major coursework, six credit hours of sociology electives, minor coursework, and as many credit hours of general elective courses as needed to fulfill the 120 credit hour degree requirement.

 Students must take 44-47 credit hours of general education courses to meet the degree plan requirements.